jadolyo/facebook-profile-picture-scraper/README.md

 *My vision is to make image reverse search tool for Facebook profiles pictures, I want to use OpenCV for face recognition too in the future.

-What is the advantages of this tool?
+What are the advantages of this tool?
 =====================================

 *It might be used for predicting things in some countries, or to count something like: